 The topic of Kubernetes integration with Cloud Foundry was part of several sessions and keynote addresses at this week’s Cloud Foundry Summit.
 While the organization has tangentially begun to integrate the container orchestrator into its work, it remains cautious on a stronger embrace.

 “At the end of the day our main focus is in being the best platform for developers,” explained Abby Kearns, executive director of the Cloud Foundry Foundation.

 Kearns noted that last year the organization focused on initiatives like the Open Container Initiative (OCI) and Container Networking Interface (CNI).
-This year that focus is on Kubernetes, Istio, and Ebony.
+This year that focus is on Kubernetes, Istio, and Envoy.

 “There are always going to be these emerging technologies, and a lot of momentum around projects supporting those emerging technologies,” Kearns said.

 Chip Childers, CTO at the Cloud Foundry Foundation, indicated that the organization was working through gaining more confidence in the maturity and direction of Kubernetes and how it would fit into Cloud Foundry.

 “We don’t chase the shiny ball,” Childers said, noting that the organization was more focused on only adding components that will help developers.